History and heritage in Murrurundi

 Take a self-drive touring route through Murrurundi's surrounding countryside, passing many tranquil villages and Barrington Tops National Park.
 If you're feeling adventurous, why not go on a 4WD trip exploring back roads and forestry trails?
 Find out more at the Murrurundi Visitor Information Centre.

 Those interested in the skills of Australian stockmen and women will enjoy the King of the Ranges Stockman's Challenge and Bush Festival.

 It's also a great base from which to explore the wider Upper Hunter.
 Drive a half an hour south to visit Scone, the horse capital of Australia.
 Foodies will want to take advantage of the area's renowned food and wine.

-King of the Ranges Stockman's Challenge and Bush Festival *** Latest event details are yet to
+King of the Ranges Stockman's Challenge and Bush Festival A celebration of the traditional sk

 Church in Barrington, Upper Hunter.
 Image Hamilton Lund